-Prerequisite: HIS114 or consent of instructor.
+Prerequisite: HIS114 or instructor consent.
 (Offered in alternate years)

 The advanced and focused study of a theme in a seminar format relating to the period 1914-1945, providing the student the opportunity to engage in in-depth work on a particular topic or issue.
 Topics might include ethnic cleansing, home fronts during war, or literary/artistic responses to war.